Review by Jamie McNeil

 For newer readers, the religiously fundamental antagonist may come across as unrealistic.
 Now a theme that has been done to death in one form or another, in the climate of the time it was a fairly brave thing to do.
 Televangelist Jimmy Swaggart appeared on 250 channels, Jim and Tammy Bakker had a faith-based theme park that generated millions, and Jerry Falwell (who Stryker is based on) had a number of media outlets, called for a crackdown on the abomination of homosexuality, and supported war on ‘evil’ foreign regimes.
 Impressively, Claremont doesn’t paste all Christians with the same brush, instead using Nightcrawler’s contemplative Catholicism and Kitty Pryde’s social activism to contrast Stryker’s ‘moral’ superiority.
 While Stryker’s character is highly fictionalised, his personality and role as a church leader is almost unbelievably realistic.
 Don’t buy it?
 Then pay a visit to websites serving as recovery groups for people who were raised in Evangelical churches.
 They could tell you similar stories of how their parents were brainwashed to give away life savings or adopt extreme parenting methods labelled as ‘biblical’ to the detriment of their children.

 God Loves, Man Kills has a strong moral element, with observations on fear-based religious fundamentalism that have proved prophetic when you consider the current effects on Islamic traditions.
 This has arguably added to its longevity, making it one for the shelf.
 It’s available in paperback or hardcover at various prices, though digital versions are the best value for money.
-God Loves, Man Kills stands on its own chronologically but is also collected in The Uncanny X-Men Omnibus Vol. 3 and X-Men: The Adamantium Collection.
+God Loves, Man Kills stands on its own chronologically but is also collected in The Uncanny X-Men Omnibus Vol. 3, Marvel Masterworks: Uncanny X-Men Vol. 9, and X-Men: The Adamantium Collection.